Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • Large distance between the surface and the lower back in the supine position;

-• Feeling of pain in the lower back when lying on the stomach.
+• Sensation of pain in the lower back when lying on the stomach.

 • Straightening the lower back, smoothing the deflection;